nOkuda/activetm/README.md

   considers.
 * `numtrain` takes an integer value specifying the number of anchor words instances to train during on training iteration.
+* `expgrad_epsilon` is the epsilon value used to check for convergence in the exponentiated gradient algorithm.